 Averaging down is adding to a position as the trade loses money.
-The logic is that buying at lower prices reduces the cost of the position.
-This increases the gain if the price goes back up, or gets the trader back to breakeven quicker.
+The logic is that buying at lower prices reduces the average price of the position.
+This increases the gain if the price goes back up, or gets the trader back to break even quicker.

 Averaging down can result in large losses if a trader keeps buying while the price keeps dropping.
 But there are times it can be beneficial, such as when it is planned out in advance.

 Averaging down isn’t always bad, nor is it always good.
 In this article, we’ll look at when it is worth doing, and when to avoid it.